Boom in UK overseas property purchases in French ski and mountain resorts

 French Ski Resort Property Purchase Boom

-Demand has always been high when it comes to properties within French ski resorts.
+Demand has always been high when it comes to properties within French ski resorts due to their beautiful designs and adventurous locations.
 Whilst COVID-19 has undoubtedly affected property markets, interest within French ski resort holiday homes is still on the rise, particularly amongst overseas buyers.

 Investment and demand climbing in the French Alps

-Though 2020 French property sales may not be as strong as 2019 due to the pandemic, data indicates that French ski resort properties, particularly within the French Alps, are still garnering interest.
-Recovery within the French property market picked up in May, with demand increasing during the summer months.
+Though French property sales during 2021 so far may not have been as strong as 2019 due to the coronavirus pandemic, data indicates that French ski resort properties, particularly within the French Alps, are still garnering interest.
+Recovery within the French property market picked up in May 2020, with demand increasing during the summer months as restrictions eased.
 According to agents, Chamonix and Tignes continue to remain popular locations.

 Hallez confirmed that around 50-60% of property sales within French ski resorts are from French natives, however, the UK makes up 20% with the remaining buyers coming from Denmark, Belgium, Switzerland and Germany.

 Luxury French ski resorts are involved in a “race to the top” to become global brands and are investing staggering amounts of money in redevelopment and infrastructure, says leading ski real estate specialist, Erna Low Property.